 Misunderstandings come from:

-- Compromised hardware, such as impulse testers, unable to heat up the anode.
+- Impulse testers, unable to heat up the anode, used for parametric testing.

 - Self invented database, such as use average data and use that as 'must have' for a good tube.